jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/quickSend/quickSend.rst

    :width: 600
    :align: center

 9. If "I want to sign an envelope" checkbox was selected you will be able to assign fields also for Sender role.
 Please note that for Sender role you should set fields value right on the editor.
-Applies to fields such as Text, Number, Currency, Date and time, Dropdown, Choice, Checkbox, Dictionary, Lookup, Duplicate, Formula, Signature and QR/barcode.
+Applies to fields such as Text, Number, Currency, Date, Dropdown, Choice, Checkbox, Dictionary, Lookup, Duplicate, Formula, Signature and QR/barcode.

 .. image:: pic_quickSend/senderFile.png
    :width: 600
    :align: center

-10. The rest of the fields, such as A/B, Formula, QES and PAdES could be added without value and new role for Sender will be created, which can be completed by filling in the fields after envelope send action.
+10. The rest of the fields, such as Formula, QES and PAdES could be added without value and new role for Sender will be created, which can be completed by filling in the fields after envelope send action.

 .. image:: pic_quickSend/senderFileNoValue.png
    :width: 600